10th International Congress on Peer Review and Scientific Publication

 AI for Detecting Problems and Assessing Quality in Peer Review

-Leveraging Large Language Models for Detecting Citation Quotation Errors in Medical Literature
+Leveraging Large Language Models for Detecting Citation Quotation Errors in Biomedical Literature

 M. Janina Sarol, Jodi Schneider, Halil Kilicoglu (United States)